vault27/Foundation/paloalto.md

 - Satelite
 - After you configured Portal user can access it with browser and download required Agent

-???

-- Provides clients with a download portal to get the client package, provides configuration to the agents once installed, and provides a Clientless VPN
-- Requires a Layer 3 or loopback interface for the GlobalProtect apps’ connection.
-If the portal and gateway are on the same firewall, they can use the same interface.
-The portal must be in a zone that is accessible from outside your network, such as a DMZ
-- Network > GlobalProtect > Portals
-- Create and configure:
-    - Interface
-    - IP
-    - TLS service profile
-    - Client auth rule - Specify OS, Auth profile - the same as for captive portal, Allow list
-    - Custom checks for Windows and Mac

 **Agent configuration for portal**

 - Trusted root CAs - add to client